CALE STREET FESTIVAL 2020 – Expression of interest form – Click here!

-Info is listed in our EXPRESSION OF INTEREST FORM which we ask Stallholders here to complete to be in the running to participate at our events.
+Further info is listed in our GENERAL EXPRESSION OF INTEREST FORM which we ask Stallholders here to complete to be in the running to participate at our events.
 This is our Stallholder database which we refer to when selecting stalls.
 We look forward to seeing your details come through!

 Local Businesses, Charities, Sporting Associations and Schools wishing to participate as a stallholder at our Community Festivals and Events, please complete the above STALLHOLDER EXPRESSION OF INTEREST FORM and we will make contact with you when local events arise in your area, giving you the opportunity to participate as a local.
 Any questions in regards to current events please email us here